-A runner/cyclist friend of mine was an athlete who could just “show up.”
+A runner/cyclist friend of mine was a great athlete who admitted that he could just “show up.”
 He was skilled enough to compete in basically anything he did.

-However, he told me that his game changed once he quit making deals with himself.
-Huh?
+However, he told me that his game changed once he set goals not deals with himself.

 During a race or competition, he used to say to himself, “Keep up with [that guy] until this point and then let him go.”
 He admitted he wasn’t as sharp as he needed to be mentally.
 Now, during a race or practice, he’ll set goals, he’ll just say, “Catch that guy.”

-How often do we make deals instead of goals?
+How often do you make deals instead of goals?

 Athletes don’t train for the trophy; they train for the feeling of holding the trophy.
-The only way to do that is to make goals, not deals.
+It’s not for external reasons or rewards either, it’s for the self-satisfaction.